Here's what's in the second stimulus package - KESQ

 Many federal workers were required to participate in this program, though their unions protested.

-The final deal does not contain any direct aid to state and local governments — dropping an initial call for $160 billion in assistance as the basis for good faith negotiations.
+The package does not contain any direct aid to state and local governments — dropping an initial call for $160 billion in assistance as the basis for good faith negotiations.

-State and local officials blasted lawmakers in recent days when it became clear that direct aid was falling by the wayside.

-In a joint statement Sunday night, House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer pointed out that the final agreement would provide emergency resources for schools, $27 billion for state highways, struggling transit agencies, Amtrak and airports, and $22 billion for health-related expenses of state, local, tribal and territorial government.
+In a joint statement last week, House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer pointed out that the final agreement provides emergency resources for schools, $27 billion for state highways, struggling transit agencies, Amtrak and airports, and $22 billion for health-related expenses of state, local, tribal and territorial government.

-The deal would also extend the deadline for spending down the $150 billion in coronavirus relief funds by a year.
+The bill also extends the deadline for spending down the $150 billion in coronavirus relief funds by a year.
 State and local governments have been racing to use all the money by the current deadline of December 30, with many providing assistance to residents.

 State and local officials had also asked to be able to use some of the funding to plug budget shortfalls.

-Note: This story has been updated with President Donald Trump signing the bill into law on Sunday night.